huzaifa-bilal-01/Hadoop-on-Docker/README.md

 -> Docker

 # Steps to follow:
+By Following these steps you will able to setup the hadoop setup on docker container

 Step 1: Clone the "docker-hadoop" repository from GitHub using the following command:
 git clone https://github.com/aifuu/Docker-on-Hadoop.git